zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 ### Bytecode
 - (java)Compiled Java *bytecode* is executed by a Java runtime interpreter.
 ## C
+### Command line argument
 ### Computed
 - (Vue.js)
 ### Class
 - (ES6)
+- (java)A java class is a group of data items with associated functions that can perform operations on that data.
+The data items in a calss are called *variables*, or sometimes *fields*; in Java, functions are called *methods*.
-- (java)As in other object-oriented languages, classes are application components that hold executable code and data.
+  - As in other object-oriented languages, classes are application components that hold executable code and data.
 Compiled Java classes are distributed in a universal binary format that contains Java bytecode and other class information.
   - Java class can be maintained discretly and stored in files or archives locally or on a network server.
   - Java classes are located and loaded dynamically at runtime as they are needed by an application.
 ### Closure